zenaradesignsdev/zenaradesigns/README.md

 ## Email Integration

-This project uses Resend for email functionality with the domain `mail.zenaradesigns.ca`.
+This project uses Resend for email functionality with the domain `mail.zenaradesigns.com`.

-- Emails are sent from `noreply@mail.zenaradesigns.ca` to `zenaradesigns.team@gmail.com`
+- Emails are sent from `noreply@mail.zenaradesigns.com` to `zenaradesigns.team@gmail.com`
-- The domain `mail.zenaradesigns.ca` is verified in Resend
+- The domain `mail.zenaradesigns.com` is verified in Resend
 - Uses Vercel serverless function (`/api/send-email.ts`) for secure email sending
 - API key is kept secure on the server (not exposed to browser)
 - Follows Vite + Vercel best practices for email integration